-New Front In Data Privacy At The Supreme Court: Can U.S. Seize Emails Stored Abroad?
+Court Seems Unconvinced Of Microsoft's Argument To Shield Email Data Stored Overseas

-New Front In Data Privacy At The Supreme Court: Can U.S. Seize Emails Stored Abroad?
+And the justices didn't seem to be buying arguments from Microsoft, an American tech company headquartered in Redmond, Wash., which is trying to protect the data.

-When you open your email today, consider this: on Tuesday, the U.S. Supreme Court hears arguments on a question that didn't exist just a few decades ago — does an email provider, faced with a search warrant issued in the United States, have to turn over a customer's email content when that data is stored outside the U.S.?
+The question facing the justices didn't exist a few decades ago — does an email provider, faced with a search warrant issued in the United States, have to turn over a customer's email content when that data is stored outside the country?

 The case, United States v.
 Microsoft, involves a federal drug-trafficking investigation in which law enforcement obtained a warrant for all the data associated with a suspect's Microsoft account.
-In response, Microsoft turned over the user's account identification information that is stored in Redmond, Wash., but refused to disclose the content of the emails, which were stored in a data center in Ireland.
+In response, Microsoft turned over the user's account identification information that is stored in Redmond, but refused to disclose the content of the emails, which were stored in a data center in Ireland.

-Microsoft argues that an international treaty between the U.S. and Ireland is the only correct way to obtain the emails, and Ireland agrees.
+Microsoft argues that an international treaty between the United States and Ireland should prevail and is the only correct way to obtain the emails.
+Ireland agrees.
 The treaty is known as the Mutual Legal Assistance Treaty.

-But the U.S. government argues that process is slow and cumbersome.
+But the U.S. government argues that process is too slow and cumbersome.
 Furthermore, it would prove highly problematic with providers such as Google, for example, which breaks up data and moves it around the world constantly.

 The warrant in question was issued under the Stored Communications Act.
 Congress enacted the law in 1986 when email and the Internet were in their nascent stages, and the idea of data floating around the world was inconceivable.